 Additionally, the carpet fibers can be harmed by a vacuum brush that is too low.
 Meant to gently agitate the fibers in order to assist in dirt removal, the rotating brush can be too abrasive if it is too close to the fibers.
 This can lead to blooming, causing a distorted, fuzzy appearance.

 Experts recommend starting with the most elevated height setting on your vacuum.
 If it is too easy to push and doesn’t appear to be making contact with the fibers, lower it one setting at a time until the brush sits on or just above the tips of the fibers.

 Upright vacuums with larger wheels are more easily able to get through long, dense carpet fibers.
 Consider the wheel size in relation to your carpet’s fiber length when selecting your vacuum.

 Optional Beater Bar

 Many vacuums use a beater bar, or power head, to brush up the carpet fibers in order to effectively clean between the fibers.
-However, beater bars can pose a risk to certain styles of carpet.
-A beater bar should not be used on looped styles of carpet (such as berber) or on very long, thick shag or frieze styles.
+Beater bars can pose a risk to certain styles of carpet.
+A beater bar should not be used on looped styles of carpet (such as Berber) or on very long, thick shag or frieze styles.

 Look for a vacuum that has the option of turning the beater bar off, or of removing the power head and replacing it with a suction-only attachment.